owncloud/customgroups/README.md

 This apps makes it possible for users to create their own custom groups and manage their members.
 It is then possible to share files or folders with these groups.

-##Details

-The idea is to check for virus at upload-time, notifying the user (on screen and/or email) and remove the file if it's infected.

 ## QA metrics on master branch:

 [![Build Status](https://travis-ci.org/owncloud/customgroups.svg?branch=master)](https://travis-ci.org/owncloud/customgroups/branches)